ksimek/ksimek.github.com/_posts/2012-08-22-extrinsic.md

 layout: post
 title: "Dissecting the Camera Matrix, Part 2: The Extrinsic Matrix"
 description: ""
+latex_math: true
+jquery_ui: true
+three_js: true
 ---

-Welcome to the third post in the series "[The Perspecive Camera - An Interactive Tour](/2012/08/13/introduction/)."
-In the last post, [we learned how to decompose the camera matrix](/2012/08/14/decompose/) into a product of intrinsic and extrinsic matrices.
+Welcome to the third post in the series "[The Perspecive Camera - An Interactive Tour]({{site.baseurl}}/2012/08/13/introduction/)."
+In the last post, [we learned how to decompose the camera matrix]({{site.baseurl}}/2012/08/14/decompose/) into a product of intrinsic and extrinsic matrices.
 In the next two posts, we'll explore the extrinsic and intrinsic matrices in greater detail.
 First we'll explore various ways of looking at the extrinsic matrix, with an interactive demo at the end.

 The Extrinsic Camera Matrix
 --------------------------------